dsanchor/demo-webapi/README.md

 I will create the content of the workflow file using GitHub Copilot chat providing the following input:

-- Create a github action workflow for deploying a .net 7 webapi to azure app service.
+- Create a github action workflow for building, releasing and deploying a .net 7 webapi to azure app service.
 Use login action to login into Azure.
 The following parameters are stored as github secrets: `AZURE_CREDENTIALS`, `AZURE_WEBAPP_NAME`.

 ### Create a Service Principal